top of page

 You may also choose your own probate services and/or professional executors if you wish.

-Additionally, it is again a good idea to think this through and consider whether a joint Power of Attorney would be preferable in your circumstances.
+Consider in your planning, appointing a Power of Attorney and whether you would it be preferable in your circumstances to also have a professional attorney.
+(Attorney power ends of death).
 You may choose people you know, or ask a professional.
 It can help if the professional and your appointed attorney know you when it comes to decision making, especially if it is questioned or challenged.
-This is another reason why purchasing an LPA from someone who has not got to know your circumstances, is not helpful to you.
-The added benefit of knowing you and your family by the time it comes to the time your LPA or Will is to be effected, could be invaluable in ensuring matters are done in the way you would have wished.
-So, there are times when this can be useful.
+This is another reason why purchasing an LPA from someone who has not enquired on your circumstances, is not helpful to you.
+There is an added benefit of the attorney knowing you and your family well as it could be invaluable in ensuring matters are done in the way you would have wished.
+You can provide additional guidance / instructions such as in a Letter of Wishes too.
 We can talk with you and guide you in helping you to make the choices that may best suit you.

-Expert support and teamwork are given to the client through a combination of Tipi Wills & Mediation, XXXX Solicitors and The Society of Will Writers & Estate Planning.
+Expert support and teamwork are given to the client through a combination of Tipi Wills & Mediation, The Society of Will Writers & Estate Planning Practioners and our network of experts.
 Your needs are well provided for.
-This is a very cost effective way of providing these services for a client in that all of your needs are not needed to be met by the most expensive provider but all the expertise you require, is available.
+This combination of spreading the expertise, is also a cost effective way of providing these services for a client.
+All of your needs are met but not in the most costly way.

 Additionally, you have the security of knowing we are all experienced professionals that are strictly regulated who must undergo continuous learning.